 If you want to steer them in a different direction, throw something out there that will shift their course: That’s an interesting theory, but what about this?
 Have you thought about why character X did this?
 It’s actually one of my favourite things to do, because not only can you help your students do better work, you can also get to know them better.

 So, that’s what I do in Room 213 to keep students on task during group work.
 What about you?
-I’d love to hear your tips and tricks.
-And, if you’d like to find out when my digital course on classroom management opens again, you can sign up to be notified here.
+I’d love to hear your tips and tricks – or answer any questions you may have.
+If you’d like more help with classroom management, I’ve got a course for you!
+Check it out here.